Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Methodology

+In this method, inspired by the above investigation on the impacts of heterophily, heterophilous edges identified by the edge classifier are removed to produce a homophilious graph, on top of which GNNs are expected to be improved.
+So the pre-trained edge classification model is joint with a GNN model, to update the parameters simultaneously.
+Here, we design an end-to-end training scheme.
+By Equation 6, we can get the kind of each edge, so we set the adjacency matrix as:

+where $\phi=1$ if the result of $\hat{y}_{i,j}$ is a homophilous edge, and 0 otherwise.
+We adopt SGC to learn graph structure.
+For SGC, 1-layer perceptrons can behave much like linear mappings, so the embedding expression ability of a layer of MLP is insufficient, especially when the original features of the node have a high dimensionality.
+Therefore, we use the SGC of two-layer MLPs as the base model and record it as SGC{ 2}, it can be expressed as the following formula,

-\textbf{End-To-End training.} In this scheme, GNNs' downstream task is used to supervise the feature learning and structure update.
+In this scheme, GNNs' downstream task is used to supervise the feature learning and structure update.
 Specifically, task-relevant training loss will be back propagated to the edge classifier and GNN at the same time.

 However, to propagate the loss to the edge classifier is challenging.
 The reason is that as the output of edge classifier, the discrete graph structure is not differentiable.
-We tackle this problem by proposing a BackMax method inspired by Gumbel-Softmax~\cite{gumbelsoftmax2017}.
+We tackle this problem by proposing a BackMax method inspired by the Gumbel-Softmax~\cite{gumbelsoftmax2017}.